dvorikus/Microcoleus-population-genomics/README.md

 All the alignments and vcf file used for the analyses can be found at  https://doi.org/10.6084/m9.figshare.24710961.v1

 # Citation
-Stanojković, A., Skoupý, S., Johannesson, H. et al. The global speciation continuum of the cyanobacterium Microcoleus.
-Nat Commun 15, 2122 (2024).
+Stanojković, A., Skoupý, S., Johannesson, H. & Dvořák, P. The global speciation continuum of the cyanobacterium Microcoleus.
+Nature Communications, 15(1), 2122 (2024).
 [_Link_](https://doi.org/10.1038/s41467-024-46459-6)

 # Contact